romain-gilliotte/monitool-documentation/initial-project-configuration/recommended-order.md

 - Documenting who is responsible for collecting the data
 - Ensuring users will have access to the right sections in the data-entry interface

+### 4.3.
+Update the indicator definition

+Once you have created the data sources, you can go back to the indicator and update its definition to include the data sources that will be used to compute it.

 ## 5. Computing the next indicators